happytomatoe/udacity-capstone-project/README.md

 4) change max concurrency scaling parameter

 # EDA
-Let's try to answer the questions that was described in the goal section.
-As the new redshift query edit has a feature to draw charts let's use that.
+Let's answer the questions that was described in the description section.
+As the new redshift query editor has a feature to draw charts let's use that.

-- Rating distribution
+- Show rating distribution
 ![](docs/rating_distribution.png)
 - Show number of businesses by category
 ![](docs/num_businesses_by_category.png)